It doesn’t take long

 Once the funds land, the property is yours and you can collect the key and move in.
 Your conveyancer will then register ownership with the Land Registry and arrange for you to pay any stamp duty that’s owed.

-The best way to find out an estimated cost for conveyancing is to get a quote with MoneySuperMarket.
-To get the most accurate quotes, try to fill out as many details as possible.
+The best way to find out an estimated cost for conveyancing is to get a quote with Moneysupermarket and speaking to the team.

 It's perfectly possible to carry out conveyancing yourself, but it can be complicated and time-consuming.
 You could also end up in a terrible mess if something goes wrong, so it’s highly recommended you find a solicitor to do it for you.
 Most people instruct licensed conveyancers to act on their behalf, as they’re specialists.